junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean pulls him close the moment Cas is within his arm's reach, and kisses him like a dying man finding the water.
 Cas makes a soft, surprised hum, before leaning into him.
 His hands cradle Dean's head, fingers parting behind his ears, holding him tight.

 Dean doesn't stop until he has to break for a breath.
-He leans his forehead against Cas's, and tells him with their breath mingled, "It's a new body so I get to say this: the first person this mouth has ever kissed is you, Cas; and it will only be you.
-The first person it has ever confessed is also you, because I love you.
+He leans his forehead against Cas's, and tells him with their breath mingled, "It's a new body, so I get to say this: the first person this mouth has ever kissed is you, Cas; and it will only be you.
+The first person it has ever confessed to is also you, because I love you.
 Christ, it feels like a reborn -- technically, it really is.
 There are so many things I'd like to try with you, you have no idea.
-It's like I'm re-exploring myself and the world again like a new-born baby.
+It's like I'm re-exploring myself and the world again, like a newborn baby.
 It doesn't even taste the same with the new tongue and teeth -- but it might just be my imagination.
 You certainly don't taste the same as last time."

 Cas chuckles and strokes his cheeks gently.
-"I would assure you I made everything the same, because I know exactly how every part of you is like.
+"I would assure you I made everything the same, because I know exactly what every part of you is like.
 But I understand it would be more fun to tell you otherwise.
 So I will neither confirm nor deny that I made any changes to your body, so that we can explore together."

-That makes Dean just *have to* kiss him again, with a half-hearted complaint of "Asshole" between the entangled teeth and tongues. *Cas definitely tastes sweeter than he remembers from the dream, or from the Heaven.* Dean thinks, *Perk of being a human, is to have the sensations so easily overwhelmed.*
+That makes Dean just *have to* kiss him again, with a half-hearted complaint of "Asshole" between the entangled teeth and tongues. *Cas definitely tastes sweeter than he remembers from the dream, or from Heaven.* Dean thinks, *the perk of being a human, is to have the sensations so easily overwhelmed.*

 And luckily, he has a whole lifetime to explore.
 With an angel by his side.

-Dean lies back down with a contented sigh. *Now this, is finally his big win long overdue.*
+Dean lies back down with a contented sigh. *Now this, is finally their big win, long overdue.*

 <br>